lar1ck/lar1ck/README.md

 ###

 <p align="left">I'm from the Rwanda .I'm a huge fan of Node.js, TypeScript, Python, and  writing testable software 💻.
-When I'm not crushing bugs or building dreams, I can be found exercising 🏋️, swimming 🌊, and learning random interesting things, (ended up loving astrophysics😂😂)</p>
+When I'm not crushing bugs or building dreams, I can be found exercising 🏋️, swimming 🌊, and learning random interesting things,</p>

 ###